 At least 100 feet (30 meters) from bank to bank and appearing far too deep for a standard 4×4 car to successfully navigate, my immediate reaction was to consider that today’s adventure had reached its end point.

-More in an effort to validate my conclusion than in any serious attempt to introduce a contrary opinion, I was soon standing by the river bank, boots and socks behind me.
-Remembering the sage advice – “If you wouldn’t walk across it, don’t drive across it” – I waded into the frigid water.
-A couple of steps later, I had all of the evidence I needed.
+Encouraged by my wife, Sarah, to check the depth, but more in an effort to validate my conclusion than in any serious attempt to introduce a contrary opinion, I was soon wading into the frigid water, boots and socks behind me.
+Remembering her advice – “If you wouldn’t walk through it, don’t drive through it” – and with the river already up to my knees after a couple of steps, I had all of the evidence I needed.
 This is where we would turn around.

 I returned to the car and stared defiantly at my nemesis; my thoughts flitting between confidence and doubt.
 Each time confidence threatened to gain the upper hand, the prospect of awkward and ultimately expensive conversations with a stern-faced rental car company manager gave fresh momentum to my doubts.